Dr. Lai-Xi Wang

 Where Do These Stats Come From?

-My grading estimates are based on actual exam/final averages and curves cutoffs from the most recent semester he taught CHEM 237.
+My grading estimates are based on actual exam/final averages and curves cutoffs from the most recent semester he taught CHEM 237, CHEM 241 and CHEM 247.
 This info is coming soon in June 2021, or tutor with me today for faster access!

 -